artof-ilvo/artof-ilvo.github.io/docs/source/index.rst

 Implement carrier
 ^^^^^^^^^^^^^^^^^
-The implement carrier is developed by the machine manufacturer `Lambers LMB <https://lambers-lmb.be/>`_ and is mainly used for seeding field trails.
+The machine manufacturer `Lambers LMB <https://lambers-lmb.be/>`_ developed the implement carrier, mainly used for seeding field trails.
 The ARTOF framework was implemented as an after-market kit to support steering guidance while seeding.

 |fig_lambers_seeding| |fig_lambers_static|